bgus/tutorial_lindhard/README.md

 **Lindhard.nq2		4** - Every nth point along b-axis will be printed in the siesta.lindhard

 ## Tutorial exercises
-This tutorial is made up of two parts:
+This tutorial is made up of two parts.
+You will have access to the necessary minimal files to redo the calculations.

 1.Atomic H chain

-You will have access to the necessary minimal files

 2.Blue Bronze (K0.3MoO3)